GOHelle/QC_advection-diffusion_sim/README.md

 from Adv_Diff import Simulation_QC

 # specify parameters for 1D simulation
-n = 6                                       # Number of spatial qubits
+num_qubits = 6                                      # Number of spatial qubits
-T = [0.25, 0.5, 0.75]                       # List of final times (could also be a single value)
+times = [0.25, 0.5, 0.75]                           # List of final times (could also be a single value)
-c = 2                                       # Advection speed parameter
+adv_speed = 2                                       # Advection speed parameter
-nu = 0.1                                    # Diffusion coefficient
+diff_coeff = 0.1                                    # Diffusion coefficient
-d = 4                                       # Length of spatial domain
+domain_length = 4                                   # Length of spatial domain
 init_f = lambda x: np.exp(-10*(x-4/3)**2)           # Initial function
 shots = 10**6                                       # Number of measurement shots
-Complexity = True                           # Whether or not to display complexity data order = 4                                   # Method order eps = 10**(-6)                              # error tolerance when deriving angle sequences sim_type  = "both"                          # Type of simulation: "meas" for measurement-based, "sv" for statevector-based, or "both" exact_sol = True                            # Whether or not to compute and plot the exact solution plot = True                                 # Whether or not to plot results
+report_complexity = True                            # Whether or not to display complexity data order = 4                                           # Method order
+tolerance = 10**(-6)                                # error tolerance when deriving angle sequences sim_type  = "both"                                  # Type of simulation: "meas" for measurement-based, "sv" for statevector-based, or "both" compute_exact = True                                # Whether or not to compute and plot the exact solution plot = True                                         # Whether or not to plot results

 # Run 1D simulation with specified parameters.
-Simulation_QC.Sim(n, T, c, nu, d, init_f, shots, Complexity, order, eps, sim_type, exact_sol, plot)
+Simulation_QC.simulate_adv_diff(num_qubits, times, adv_speed, diff_coeff, domain_length, init_f, shots, report_complexity, order, tolerance, sim_type, compute_exact, plot)
 ```

 This will produce the plot below

 ![Example 1](1D_example.png)

-For each value in T, it will also print the succes rate, complexity, max error and some information printed by pyqsp's solver.
-Each simulation is separated by a header stating the current value of T. Each section of printed information is also indicated by a clear header.
+It will print the number of fourier modes needed for the exact solution to converge, and for each value in 'times', it will print the succes rate, complexity, max error and some information from the pyqsp's solver.
+Each simulation is separated by a header stating the final time.
+Each section of printed information is also indicated by a clear header.
-When the simulation is complete for all the values in T, a table is displayed which summarises, the printed information.
+When the simulation is complete for all final times, a table is displayed which summarises, the printed information.

 #### 2D Simulation Example